grahamc/system-configurations/README.md

        - Change: "Mission Control → Move left/right a space" to `cmd+[` and `cmd+]` respectively, "Mission Control" to `cmd+d`, "Mission Control → Switch to Desktop 1-9" `cmd+[1-9]`

-   - Setup Hammerspoon using the instructions in the [Hammerspoon Getting Started Guide][hammerspoon-guide].

-   - Open Finicky to set it as the default browser.

-   - Open MonitorControl, UnnaturalScrollWheels, Nightfall, and "Mac Mouse Fix" to configure them.
+   - Open Hammerspoon, Finicky, MonitorControl, UnnaturalScrollWheels, Nightfall, and "Mac Mouse Fix" to configure them.

 ## Running the Home Configuration

 You can also run a shell or terminal with the home configuration already loaded in it.
 This is helpful when you only need to use the configuration temporarily and not apply it, like when you're in a remote host.
 The executable is a self-extracting archive
 (SEA) that contains all the command-line programs I use, as well as my config files for them.
-Running it will start a shell/terminal that will have access to these programs and configs.
 Just run `curl -fsSL https://raw.githubusercontent.com/bigolu/dotfiles/master/.github/run.sh | sh -s -- <type>` where `<type>` can be `shell` or `terminal`.

 > NOTE: While the SEA doesn't depend on any programs on your computer, it does require that you have a `/tmp`
 > directory.
 You can read this [GitHub issue comment regarding a "rootless Nix"][rootless-nix] to see why this is